Menu

 Cancer has touched the family

 The campaign comes from personal experience, family loss, and private health battles.
-That is why the mission stays direct and personal instead of abstract.
+That is why the mission should read with names, places, and purpose instead of abstract charity language.

 Vetted Patriots logo St. Croix Resilience Campus logo